Askannz/optimus-manager/README.md

 First, make sure your system is not completely locked up and you can still switch between TTYs with Ctrl+Alt+F1,F2,etc. If you cannot, [refer to this question](#when-i-switch-gpus-my-system-completely-locks-up-i-cannot-even-switch-to-a-tty-with-ctrlaltfx).

-If you can, it generally means that the X server failed to restart.
-In addition to the optimus-manager logs, you can check the Xorg logs at `/var/log/Xorg.0.log` for more information.
+If you can still switch between TTYs, it generally means that the X server failed to restart.
+In addition to the optimus-manager logs, you can check the Xorg logs at for more information.
+Those logs are usually at `/var/log/Xorg.0.log` or `~/.local/share/xorg/Xorg.0.log` (they may have a different number than `0`).
+If you managed to return to a graphical session, be sure to include the log from the server that failed and not the running one (the logs from the previous attempt end with the `.old` extension).

 Some fixes you can try :
 - Setting the power switching backend to `bbswitch` in the configuration file (section `[optimus]`, parameter `switching`)